akpatell/pandas-challenge/README.md

 # pandas-challenge
 Module 4 Challenge

+#  pandas-challenge contents
+PyCitySchools folder that contains:
+        ** Resources - These folders contains the "schools_complete.csv" and "students_complete.csv" files
+        ** PyCitySchools.ipynb (Jupyter notebook to be graded)

 # Aim of project
    This project is a demonstration of my Pandas skillset thus far in the Data Analytics certification program.
    The following are the objectives of this assignment: